s-vaskinn/vite-testing/README.md

 Tree shaking - removing unused functions so that bundles are the smallest possible.

 Static assets are copied from the public folder as default. `import viteLogo from '/vite.svg'`.
 Files from below can be copied as `./xxx`.
 Small images, like svg, will be added to the bundle.

+Installed ESLint VS Code extention to get type error messages real time.

+To test app on your mobile phone be on the same wifi and add `--host` to `"dev": "vite --host"` to the `package.json`'.